Disney+ price: how much does it cost, are there any deals, is it cheaper than Netflix, and more

 Is Disney+ worth the price?

-In short: yes.
-Disney+ is on the pricier side when it comes to its ad-free tiers but, if you can stomach the odd advert or two, and are working to a budget, its ad-supported subscription is worth investing in.
+In short: yes, but only just about.
+Disney+ isn't exactly cost-effective when it comes to its ad-free tiers but, if you can stomach the odd advert or two, and are working to a budget, its ad-supported plan is worth investing in.

-As one of the oldest studios around, Disney has built an extensive – and mostly excellent – back catalog of films and TV series.
+As one of the oldest studios around, Disney has built up an extensive – and mostly excellent – back catalog of films and shows

-On the animation side of things, there are plenty of classic animated Disney movies and Pixar delights to enjoy.
-Disney+ is also home to numerous big franchises, such as Star Wars and Marvel, its own Original movies and TV shows, and nature documentaries by way of National Geographic.
-It even features adult-oriented content, so it's not the wholly kid-friendly streamer that many people make it out to be.
+Animation-wise, there are lots of classic animated Disney movies and Pixar delights to enjoy.
+Disney+ is also home to numerous big franchises, such as Star Wars and Marvel, its own Original movies and TV shows, and natural history documentaries by way of National Geographic.
+It even features adult-oriented content via the recently integrated Hulu app (outside of the US), too, so it's not the completely kid-friendly streamer that many people make it out to be.

 Disney+ doesn't license content from its streaming rivals, so you won't be able to stream originals from its competitors, including Netflix and Prime Video.
 Frankly, though, it doesn't need to.
-There's over a century's worth of content to enjoy at home, so a Disney+ subscription is worth the investment.
+There's over a century's worth of content to enjoy on the service, so a Disney+ subscription is definitely worth considering.

 And, hey, if you're not fussed on what's new on the platform for any given month, you can cancel your Disney+ subscription and reopen your account when there's something that piques your interest.